For the Love of the Theatre

 Venice Theatre’s significance to our area is immeasurable.
 Many of our participants are theatre professionals or become them.
 Volunteers join us to interact with others and/or bolster their confidence and connection.
 And many patrons come as an escape from, or a way to better understand their own or other people’s reality.
 To quote Oscar Wilde: “Life imitates art far more than art imitates Life.”

-Michelle participated in nearly 50 shows and a variety of education classes until coming on board as Resident Music Director in 2021.
-Neil has performed in more than 35, and that number could be as high as 50.
+Michelle participated in nearly 50 shows and a variety of education classes until coming on board as VT’s Resident Music Director in 2021.
+Neil has performed in more than 35 shows, and that number could be as high as 50.
+In 2013, he received the Charles Finley Award honoring an actor who exemplifies the spirit of community theater on and off the stage.
 You may recognize him as the Ghost of Christmas Present in the theatre’s annual production of A Christmas Carol.
-Neil received the Charles Finley Award honoring an actor who exemplifies the spirit of community theater on and off the stage in 2013.
-In 2019 and 2024, Michelle and Neil performed together as the Fezziwigs.
+He’s played that role 21 times!

-We recall doing SummerStock with our older/college performers in Cabaret one year.
+We recall doing Summer Stock with our older/college performers in Cabaret one year.
 We felt it was important for them to visit the Holocaust Museum in St. Pete to better understand what was going on in early 1930s Berlin.
 The experience was impactful, to say the least.
 And Neil shared his understanding with our young performers to augment the guides’ information.

-Venice Theatre is such an important part of our community and, without Sponsorships, we would not be able to put on the shows at the level we’ve grown to expect.
+Venice Theatre is such an important part of our community, and, without Sponsorships, we would not be able to put on the shows at the level we’ve grown to expect.
 SummerStock is one of the most important programs that Michelle has been involved with for years.
 It is an important transitional program for many of the students who grew up in our Education and Community Engagement programs and camps, as many go into the professional and academic worlds.
 We felt our Sponsorship of The 25th Annual Putnam County Spelling Bee would help secure its return.

 We believe deeply that all our patrons should sponsor productions, concerts, and programs at Venice Theatre and we hope our story inspires them to do so.
-Whatever their passion is—whether technical pursuits or outreach programs, performance opportunities or as audience members—support for VT supports the entire community.
+Whatever your passion is—whether technical pursuits or outreach programs, performance opportunities or as audience members—support for VT supports the entire community.

 As cooler weather returns, Venice Theatre will too, in the form of seats, lighting, sound, curtains, and the $1,000,000 Orchestra Room in the restored Jervey Theatre.
 Help us “Fill the Theatre” and reach $5,000,000 to close the gap and open on time in mid-2026.